 1. Lower the entry price to almost nothing

-Most missed workouts are lost before you reach the gym, in the negotiation about whether to go at all.
-Shrink the commitment so there is nothing to negotiate.
+Most missed solo workouts are lost before you reach the gym — in the internal negotiation about whether to go at all.
+The fix is to shrink the commitment so small that there is nothing meaningful to negotiate.
 Promise yourself only the warm-up: ten minutes, then you may stop.
-In practice you rarely stop, because the resistance lives at the start, not the middle.
-Fix: commit to showing up and doing the first set, and treat finishing as a bonus rather than the requirement.
+In practice you rarely stop, because resistance lives at the start, not the middle.

 2. Schedule it like an appointment, not a mood